 In the event we are required to respond to a subpoena, court order or other legal process, your personal information may be disclosed pursuant to such subpoena, court order or other legal process, which may be without notice to you.

 Section C: Transaction Information

-If you order any information, buy any products or subscribe to any services offered on our site, we will ask you to complete an order form that requires certain information, including payment information such as a credit card number and expiration date as well as general contact, billing and shipping information.
-We will use this information to complete the transaction and to deliver the information, products or services you ordered and to collect payment.
-For your protection, all such information is collected through encrypted means and all credit card information is stored through encrypted means.
+If you order any information, buy any products or subscribe to any services offered by us via our site, we will ask you to complete an order form that requires certain information, including payment information such as a credit card number and expiration date as well as general contact, billing and shipping information.
+This information is necessary to complete the transaction and to deliver to you the information, products or services ordered and to collect payment.
+For your protection, all such information is collected and all credit card information is stored via encrypted means.

 Section D: Review and Correction of Personally Identifiable Information

 You can review any personally identifiable information we collect about you by using the information in the Contact Information section at the end of this policy (see Sec.
 K).
 You may recommend changes to your personally identifiable information you believe to be inaccurate by submitting an e-mail or written request that credibly shows the inaccuracy.
 We will take reasonable steps to verify your identity before granting access or making corrections.